Adapting and Leading in the New Energy Environment

-The Florida Energy Systems Consortium (FESC) was created by the Florida State government to promote collaboration among the energy experts at its 11 supported universities to share energy-related expertise.
+The Florida Energy Systems Consortium (FESC) was created by the Florida State government to promote collaboration among the energy experts at its 12 supported universities to share energy-related expertise.
 The consortium assists the state in the development and implementation of an environmentally compatible, sustainable, and efficient energy strategic plan.
 The Consortium was charged to ‘perform research and development on innovative energy systems that lead to alternative energy strategies, improved energy efficiencies, and expanded economic development for the state‘.
 The legislature appropriated funding for research at five of the universities as well as support for education, outreach, and technology commercialization.
-The Consortium reports to and supports the Florida Energy and Climate Commission in developing and implementing the State’s energy and climate agenda.
+The Consortium reports to and provides guidance on an as needed basis to the Florida Legislature, Executive Office of the Governor, and the Florida’s Office of Energy housed in the Florida Department of Agriculture and Consumer Services.

 Overarching to the Consortium’s research strategy is an energy systems approach to identify innovation opportunities, prepare an energy workforce, and guide economic development.